22 real problems catalogued · New problems added weekly

 5. 5.Cross-reference with the Play Store for the same apps

-Step 3 — Run it through the gates
+Step 3.
+Run it through four gates

 Gate 1